mainwp/mainwp-child-reports/readme.txt

 2. The MainWP Child Reports Settings Screen

 == Changelog ==

+= 2.0.5 - 8-31-2020 =
+* Fixed: jQuery warning
+* Fixed: Compatibility issues with MySQL 8
+* Fixed: An issue with logging maintenance tasks

 = 2.0.4 - 4-30-2020 =
 * Fixed: an issue with logging themes updates